openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

    3. Resize to `height`/`width` of a model.
 Be aware that if a model accepts dynamic size e.g., `{?, 3, ?, ?}`, `resize` will not know how to resize the picture.
 Therefore, in this case, target `height`/`width` should be specified.
 For more details, see also the `ov::preprocess::PreProcessSteps::resize()`.
    4. Subtract mean from each channel.
 In this step, color format is already `RGB`, so `100.5` will be subtracted from each `Red` component, and `101.5` will be subtracted from each `Blue` one.
    5. Divide each pixel data to appropriate scale value.
 In this example, each `Red` component will be divided by 50, `Green` by 51, and `Blue` by 52 respectively.
-   6. Note that the last `convert_layout` step is commented out as it is not necessary to specify the last layout conversion.
-PrePostProcessor will do such conversion automatically.
+   6. Keep in mind that the last `convert_layout` step is commented out as it is not necessary to specify the last layout conversion.
+The `PrePostProcessor` will do such conversion automatically.

 ### Integrating Steps into a Model